eggsywelsh/EPermission/README.md

 ### EPermission
 ----------------------------------------------
-Base on Java Annotation Processor technology,generate the permission heloer code when compile the code
+Base on Java Annotation Processor technology,generate the permission helper code when compile the code to simplfy the permission apply process

 #### Import
 ----------------------------------------------